Commandos (United Kingdom): Channel Islands

-There were seven Commando missions carried out on the Channel Islands.
+Seven Commando missions were carried out on the Channel Islands.
 Operation Ambassador, which focused on Guernsey, was the first and largest of these, employing 140 men from No. 3 Commando and No. 11 Independent Company in a night raid on 14 July 1940.
 Later raids were much smaller; only 12 men of No. 62 Commando took part in Operation Dryad in September 1942, when they captured seven prisoners and located several German codebooks.
 Operation Branford, a reconnaissance mission that aimed to identify a suitable gun position to support future raids on Alderney, followed only days later.
 In October of that year 12 men from No.s 12 and 62 Commandos took part in Operation Basalt, a raid on Sark that saw four Germans killed and one taken prisoner.

 All the other Channel Islands raids were less successful.
 In January 1943, Operation Huckabuck, a raid on Herm, was a failure.
 After three attempts to scale the islands cliffs the Commandos finally reached the top, but there were no signs of any German occupation troops or of the island's population.
 The next raids were Operations Hardtack 28 and Hardtack 7 in December 1943.
 The Hardtack 28 raid on Jersey ended in failure when two men were killed and one wounded after they walked into a minefield.
 The exploding mines alerted the German garrison and the Commandos had to abandon the operation.
 In Hardtack 7 the Commandos had returned to Sark, but had to abandon the operation and return to England when they were unable to scale the island's cliffs.